 What about fees which are not calculable in advance?

-Where no fees are calculable in advance (usually because the percentage rate or set fee is dependent on the hammer price, such as Stamp Duty), the existence of fees should be stated next to the guide price range.
+Where fees are not calculable in advance (usually because the percentage rate or set fee is dependent on the hammer price, such as stamp duty), the existence of fees should be stated next to the guide price range.
 If a fee may be applicable but only over/under a certain hammer price, the potential for this fee should still be made clear:

 There should be clear and prominent information about how these fees are calculated (see below for further guidance on this).

 The ASA upheld a complaint about prices in an auction house catalogue because they did not make clear that non-optional fees applied on top of the hammer price.
 In this case, a non-optional buyer’s premium and VAT were applied, and the amount was dependent on the circumstances of the successful bidder.
-Because the ad did not make clear that there fees applied, provide detailed information about the calculations of those fees, or include VAT in the buyer’s premium that was quoted at the back of the catalogue, the prices were considered misleading (Christie’s, 10 October 2018).
+Given the guide prices in the listings did not make clear that buyer’s premium and VAT were payable, and because detailed information about the calculation of those fees and taxes were not adequately signposted, the ad was considered misleading.
+The fact the buyer’s premium was not inclusive of the rate of VAT payable also counted against the ad (Christie’s, 10 October 2018).

 What if some fees are calculable in advance but others not?